jasonmhilliard/System-Setup/README.md

 II.
 Concept
 ----------
 This document lays out how to get started with VS code; a tool that provides developers a code editor to work with as they begin coding.
-Also covered are basic command line syntax to get you started on your journey.
+Also covered are basic command line syntax and some common command line code to get you started on your journey.

 III.
 Future Improvements
 ----------